FlaskSimpleAuth Documentation

 Generic types can be used, although with restrictions: only combinations of

-of standard Python types are supported and checked.
+list and str-key dict of standard Python types are supported and checked.

 Using custom classes may or may not work, consider using data classes instead.

-@app.get("/question", authorize="OPEN")
+@app.get("/question", authz="OPEN")

 def get_question(q: list[str]):